Funders & Partners

 Coastal Communities Fund

 The Coastal Communities Fund (CCF) aims to encourage the economic development of UK coastal communities by awarding funding to create sustainable economic growth and jobs.
-CCF has provided funding to the Trust and Perth and Kinross Council to support the development of the Trust, the Tay pontoons and the second phase development of the Perth City Activity Centre.
+CCF has provided funding to the Trust and Perth and Kinross Council to support the development of the Trust, the Tay pontoons and the second phase development of Willowgate Activity Centre..

 The Gannochy Trust

 The Gannochy Trust based in Perth was founded in 1937 by Arthur Kinmond Bell, known as A K Bell, for charitable and public purposes.
 The Trust has made significant contributions to a wide variety of projects across Scotland over many years, ranging from major national flagship projects to smaller, but nonetheless important, community projects.
-The Gannochy Trust has provided funding to support the core costs for the operation of the Willowgate Activity Centre for year one and is prepared to consider additional support for further years.
+The Gannochy Trust has provided 3 year funding to support the core costs of the operation of the Willowgate Activity Centre and also offered additional financial support during Covid-19.

 Postcode Local Trust